 Extend your personal style to the choice of pot.
 Colour-matching muted ceramics to your plants or sourcing gilt Baroque containers will elevate your houseplant arrangement into a true plant design installation.

 Another way to create a design feature out of your plants is to play with shape.
 A trio that work well together are Peperomia 'Happy Bean', Alocasia amazonica 'Polly' and Alocasia Lauterbachiana.
 Tiny succulents also create unusual feature plants.
 Cluster a Crassula marnieriana with a Pleiopilos 'Royal Flush' and Chlorophytum 'Bonnie' to create a display that feels almost alien.

 Your plant design can also be about functionality.
 As well as being aesthetically pleasing, design should serve a purpose, after all.
-You could therefore build an indoor garden according to the plants’ functions, such as building a green zone with air-purifying plants.
-Or, create a relaxed area with round, soft shapes and soothing colours, good for the bathroom or your bedroom.
+You could therefore build an indoor garden according to the plants’ effects, such as creating a relaxed area with round, soft shapes and soothing colours, in the bathroom or bedroom.
 In the study, use plants that stimulate your brain such as cacti and aloe.

 After an eye-catching addition to your paradise jungle interior?
 There are many varieties of houseplant with beautiful shapes that deserve their reputation of natural works of art.
 Place them in a prominent place in your house and watch how their presence single-handedly transforms the space.
-After inspiration?
-These plants are wonderful examples of nature's beautiful design work.
+For more inspiration, discover these plants, all wonderful examples of nature's beautiful design work.